Date

 Before you even think about quotes, make sure any contractor you consider is properly licensed and insured.
 This is non-negotiable.
 Verifying a contractor’s credentials isn’t just paperwork, it’s your protection.
 A valid license proves they meet state requirements, while insurance protects you from liability if a worker is injured on your property.
 Ask for proof of both general liability insurance and workers’ compensation.
 A reputable company will have no problem providing these documents.
 This simple step ensures the contractor follows safety standards and is accountable for their work, giving you essential peace of mind.

-Evaluate Their Experience and Past Work
+Review Their Experience and Portfolio

 Experience matters, especially in the Puget Sound, where roofs need to withstand our specific climate.
 Look for a contractor with a long history of working on homes or commercial properties in your area.
 Ask to see a portfolio of their completed projects and check if they have experience with the materials you’re interested in, whether it’s classic composition or modern metal.
 When you get estimates, ask for a detailed proposal from each contractor.
 This helps you compare not just the final price but also the scope of work, materials specified, and project timeline, ensuring you’re making an informed decision.